Vocabulary for Food and Cooking—Confident English Conversations

-We prepare it every day for ourselves and our families.
+Food and cooking are part of our daily lives and conversations.
 We take pleasure in food.
 We enjoy dinners and BBQs and picnics with our friends.
 We celebrate holiday meals with our family.

 Food can make us happy.
 It can make us think of home or remember our grandmother’s cooking with love.
 Food can be an adventure when we explore new tastes and cultures.